On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Introduction

-In this paper, we propose a method to prove a polyhedral formula.
+In this paper, we propose a~general method to prove a~polyhedral formula.
 The key objects in our approach are the coefficients that appear when the characters of KR modules are written in some exponential form.
 They are essentially the residues at the poles of the generating function of the characters of KR modules.
-It turns out that it is possible to decompose a polyhedral formula into a finite list of identities involving these coefficients; see (\ref{eqn:CPCQ}).
-Our method seems quite appropriate for a computer-aided mechanical approach.
-The difficulty of the actual implementation, of course, varies according to the type of $\mathfrak{g}$.
-As our main objective in mind is of exceptional type, such a mechanical approach could be justified.
+It turns out that it is possible to decompose a~polyhedral formula into a~finite list of identities involving these coefficients; see~\eqref{eqn:CPCQ}.
+Our method is well suited for a~computer-aided mechanical approach.
+While the difficulty of the actual implementation varies depending on the type of $\g$, such an approach is well justified in view of our focus on exceptional types.
+The method should be viewed as a~verification procedure for proposed polyhedral formulas.
+Finding a~polyhedral formula remains a~separate problem: one still has to express the multiplicities as step-polynomials on suitable polyhedral regions.
+The method in the present paper is formulated in the untwisted affine setting, since it uses the untwisted $Q$-system and the linear recurrence relation from~\cite{MR3948941}.
+We expect the same strategy to apply to twisted types as well, but in this paper we restrict ourselves to untwisted quantum affine algebras.

-After presenting the general strategy, we consider a special case when $\g$ is of type $F_4$.
-For each node $a$ of the Dynkin diagram of $\g$ and $m\in \mathbb{Z}_{\geq 0}$, let us denote the corresponding Kirillov-Reshetikhin module, as a $\uqg$-module, by $\res W^{(a)}_m$.
-We obtain a computer-aided proof of the following polyhedral formula conjectured in \cite{MR1745263} : \begin{thm} Let $\g$ be of type $F_4$.
-For every $m\in \mathbb{Z}_{\geq 0}$, the following holds :
+After presenting the general strategy, we consider special cases in which $\g$ is of type $F_4$ or $G_2$.
+Although the results stated below are already known in the literature, we obtain a~computer-aided and easily verifiable proof of the following two polyhedral formulas conjectured in~\cite{MR1745263} using the method introduced in this paper. \begin{Theorem}[\cite{MR4114424}] Let $\g$ be of type $F_4$.
+For every $m\in \Z_{\geq 0}$, the following holds:

 where